eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Bubble sort.md

 - Bubble sort allows for a list to be ordered numerically or alphabetically
 - Each element of the array is compared with the next element and swapped if the elements are in the wrong order.
 - Upper bound is now in right position
-- Comparison is repeated with one less element in the list until there is only one element left or no swa
+- Comparison is repeated with one less element in the list until there is only one element left or no swaps are made.

+DECLARE myList : ARRAY[0:8] OF INTEGER
+DECLARE upperBound : INTEGER
+DECLARE lowerBound : INTEGER
+DECLARE index : INTEGER
+DECLARE swap : BOOLEAN
+DECLARE temp : INTEGER
+DECLARE top : INTEGER
+upperBound ← 8
+lowerBound ← 0
+top ← upperBound
+REPEAT
+	FOR index = lowerBound TO top - 1
+		Swap ← FALSE
+		IF myList[index] > myList[index + 1]
+			THEN
+				temp ← myList[index]
+				myList[index] ← myList[index + 1] myList[index + 1] ← temp swap ← TRUE ENDIF NEXT top ← top -1 UNTIL (NOT swap) OR (top = 0)